• Skip to primary navigation

 The trail

-Animals We Saw on the Sloth Trail La Fortuna
+Animals We Saw on the Bogarin Trail

 Here are photos of the wildlife we saw on our guided hike of the Bogarin Trail.
 We saw 5 sloths including one with a baby, Black mandibled toucans, hummingbirds, Jacamars, Red-Eyed Tree Frogs, poison dart frogs, basilisks and lizards!